 “We hope anyone who knew Reed or just wants to stop by will come out,” Erica Rohlman said, extending an open invitation.
 “We know he meant a lot to so many people.”

-During this time of mourning, those closest to Rohlman are finding solace in the countless cherished memories they shared with him.
+As loved ones mourn, they find comfort in memories and moments shared in the countless cherished memories they shared with him.
 Teammates like Tyler Jackson strive to remember “one of the best guys I’ve ever known,” while coaches like Jack Leggett lament the loss of a truly exceptional person.
 “The world is going to miss Reed Rohlman,” Leggett said, his words echoing the sentiments of all who crossed paths with the vibrant, caring soul.